soxueren/atsd/integration/matlab/README.md

 ATSD_HOSTNAME is a hostname address of ATSD instance you want connect to

-TABLE_NAME_FILTER is a metric template (metrics that meet pattern requirement will be displayed in Database Browser)
+TABLE_NAME_FILTER is a list of comma-separated metrics or metric expressions to be displayed as tables in the MatLab Database Browser

 TABLE_NAME_FILTER examples:
 - `*java*` for metrics that contains word `java`